Heal and rebalance with

 In my late twenties, I started experiencing symptoms of a painful bladder condition called interstitial cystitis.
 Chronic pain, bloating, fatigue, frequent and painful urination, achy joints, and other unpleasant symptoms quickly became a part of my everyday life.

 Interstitial cystitis can feel like a urinary tract infection that never goes away.
 I went to my doctor hoping for answers, but I didn’t get much help.
-Antibiotics didn’t work, tests were inconclusive, and I was pretty much told I’d just have to live with it.
+Antibiotics didn’t do anything, tests were inconclusive, and I was pretty much told I’d just have to live with it.

 That’s when I got serious about a more holistic approach and discovered functional medicine, an integrative, systems-based approach to healthcare that recognizes the biochemical individuality of each person and focuses on restoring the body’s innate capacity to heal and resolving underlying root causes rather than just treating symptoms.